Mubin987/Talent-globe-frontend/README.md

-# Talent-globe-frontend
+# Job portal
-A job portal for Global opportunities
+- Client repository named talent-globe-frontend.
+A job portal web app to search and apply for Global job opportunities as job-seeker and post job and approve applicants as a Company.

+# Technologies Used

+- React v18.2.0
+- React Router v6
+- Axios
+- JavaScript
+- HTML & CSS
+- MaterialUI (MUI)
+- Formik & Yup

-# Talent-globe-frontend
+# Deployment

+- Link :
+- Backend repo Link :